-Skadi (Old Norse: Skaði) is a jötunn and the goddess of hunt and skiing.
+Skadi (Old Norse: Skaði) is a jötunn and the “Goddess” of hunt and skiing.
 Her main weapon is the bow, which she uses to hunt for animals in the snowy mountains.
 She is sometimes referred to as the snow goddess or snowlady.

 Scholars have argued that the similarities between Skadi and the god Ullr, could mean that they are sisters.

-Skadi is the daughter of Thiazi, who died by the hands of the Aesir, which resulted in her getting married to Njord as compensation.
+Skadi is the daughter of Thiazi, who died at the hands of the Aesir, which resulted in her getting married to Njord as compensation.
 It was the trickster Loki that was responsible for her father’s death, which has left her with a deep hatred for him.
-It was Skadi that placed the venomous snake above Loki’s head when he was placed inside a cave as punishment for Balder’s death.
+It was Skadi that placed the venomous snake above Loki’s head when he was placed inside a cave as punishment for Baldur’s death.

 She lives in the great hall Thrymheim in Jötunheim (the land of the giants), she could simply not stand the sound of the waves from the ocean, the screeching of the gulls, or sleeping on the sea beds at Njord’s hall next to the sea-side in Asgard.